Ali-El-Mikdadi/GeoHub/README.md

 ## Requirements:
 • You are required to install XAMPP.

 • Any text editor you like.
-(Visual Studio Code for example)
+(Visual Studio Code for example).

-•	Bootstrap v5.3 is required since its used as the CSS Framework
+•	Bootstrap v5.3 is required since its used as the CSS Framework.

 # Development Status